-My primary interests are essays, haiku, and scripts for short films.
-I’ve been published in a variety of magazines and literary journals, including the Farmers’ Almanac, Northeast, and The Muse.
+My primary interests are essays, poetry, and scripts for short films.
+I’ve been published in a variety of magazines and literary journals, including the Farmers’ Almanac, Northeast, and Quercus Magazine.

 In addition to writing, I started Winter Creek Press in 1989.
 Publications included The Howling Mantra poetry journal which featured writing by Robert Bly, Charles Bukowski, Robert Creeley, Allen Ginsberg, and many other poets.
 Winter Creek Press now publishes handbound limited edition books.